awsdocs/aws-doc-sdk-examples/resources/cdk/README.md

 The AWS CDK app displays the names of the resources it creates in the output.

-To destroy the generated AWS resources after you are finished using them,run the following command:
+To destroy the generated AWS resources after you are finished using them, run the following command:

     cdk destroy

  **Note**: In some cases, such as when an S3 bucket is not empty, the AWS CDK app cannot destroy a resource.

  2. To run this app with the AWS Command Line Interface (AWS CLI):